1.14 De Moivre's Theorem (HL)

 Step 1: For $n=1$, the statement is trivially true since $z^1 = r^1\text{cis}(1\theta)$.

-Step 2: Assume the statement is true for $n=k$, establishing the hypothesis $z^k = r^k\text{cis}(k\theta)$.
+Step 2: We assume that the statement is true for $n=k$, establishing the hypothesis $z^k = r^k\text{cis}(k\theta)$.

-Step 3: Prove the statement holds for $n=k+1$, requiring $z^{k+1} = r^{k+1}\text{cis}((k+1)\theta)$.
+Step 3: We claim that the statement holds for $n=k+1$, requiring $z^{k+1} = r^{k+1}\text{cis}((k+1)\theta)$.

-$= r^k r [\cos(k\theta) + i\sin(k\theta)][\cos\theta + i\sin\theta]$
+&= r^k r [\cos(k\theta) + i\sin(k\theta)][\cos\theta + i\sin\theta] \\

-$= r^{k+1} [\cos(k\theta + \theta) + i\sin(k\theta + \theta)]$ (Applying Proposition 2)
+&= r^{k+1} [\cos(k\theta + \theta) + i\sin(k\theta + \theta)] \quad \text{[applying Proposition 2]} \\

-Therefore, the statement holds universally by induction for any $n \in \mathbb{Z}^+$.
+Therefore, by mathematical induction, the statement is true for any $n \in \mathbb{Z}^+$.
+(Q.E.D.)

 Notice: De Moivre's theorem is valid for any integer exponent $n \in \mathbb{Z}$.
-For example, evaluating $z^{-5}$ produces $r^{-5}\text{cis}(-5\theta)$, which is computationally equal to $\frac{1}{r^5}(\cos 5\theta - i\sin 5\theta)$.
+For example, evaluating $z^{-5}$ produces $r^{-5}\text{cis}(-5\theta)$, which is computationally equal to $\dfrac{1}{r^5}(\cos 5\theta - i\sin 5\theta)$.

 3. Applications and Examples